Revelation 20:4-7 is mysterious and to many confusing.

 Revelation 20:7

-Now, if you were to read verses 4 to 6 without an understanding of the whole picture, you would think that there is a fallacy, a mistake in logic that makes this part of Revelation 20 nonsense.
+Now, if you were to read verses 4 to 6 without knowing that heaven exists beyond space and time, you would think that there is a fallacy, a mistake in logic that makes this part of Revelation 20 nonsense.
 What I mean is this: Verse 4 says, one group of the dead will be resurrected and they will reign with Christ for one thousand years.
-Then, verse 5 says, the rest of the dead, meaning another group, will be resurrected after the one thousand years.
+Then, verse 5 says, the rest of the dead, meaning another group, will be resurrected after that one thousand years.
 This resurrection is described as “the first resurrection”.
 Then, according to verse 6, this other group will also reign with Christ during the same one thousand years.

 Yet, we know that the word of God is truth (ref.
 1 Thessalonians 2:13) and God is not the author of confusion (ref.
 1 Corinthians 14:33), and so there is no mistake and the aforementioned verses only seem to be nonsense.
 When considered carefully, it actually all makes sense.
 Let me explain.

-First of all, the “first” or “foremost” resurrection, in Greek “protos”, does not refer to the resurrection of the dead at the time of the seventh trumpet, because the first to ever be resurrected was the Son of man himself, something that happened over two thousand years ago, and the next to be resurrected will be the two witnesses per Revelation 11:11-12, and then after that, the seventh trumpet will sound, which is the reaping of the harvest (ref.
+To begin with, the “first” or “foremost” resurrection, in Greek “protos”, does not refer to the resurrection of the dead at the time of the seventh trumpet, because the first to ever be resurrected was the Son of man himself, something that happened over two thousand years ago, and the next to be resurrected will be the two witnesses per Revelation 11:11-12, and then after that, the seventh trumpet will sound, which is the reaping of the harvest (ref.
 Revelation 14:15-16).
-The reaping will include the dead in Christ as well as those in Christ who are alive at the time of the seventh trumpet (ref.
+The harvest will reap all of the chosen: the dead as well as those who are alive at the time of the seventh trumpet (ref.
 1 Corinthians 15:51-52).
 The reaping is popularly known as “the rapture”.

-So, by “the first resurrection” the Bible means “the resurrection of life” that contrasts “the resurrection of damnation”, which must be the second resurrection.
-These two resurrections, the one of life and the other of damnation, will happen on the last day, shortly before the time of the great white throne, which is well after the one thousand year reign of Jesus Christ.
+By “the first resurrection” the Bible means “the resurrection of life”.
+This contrasts “the resurrection of damnation”, which must be the second resurrection.
+These two resurrections, the one of life and the other of damnation, will happen at the time of the great white throne, which is well after the one thousand year reign of Jesus Christ.

 And hath given him authority to execute judgment also, because he is the Son of man.
 Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice, And shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, unto the resurrection of damnation.